EdwinWenink/discogs_vinyl_record_display/README.md

 I wanted to do this so that I can create a digital record display on my website, which uses Markdown for its content.

+As a demo you can see [my vinyl record display](https://www.edwinwenink.xyz/records/).

 ## Set environment variables